FlurinBruehwiler/flamui/docs/UiElements.md

 - SVG
 - IMG

-You can allways create your own custom elements, but this should ideally not be necessary.
+You can always create your own custom elements, but this should ideally not be necessary.

 ## Div
 The div element serves many purposes, these include: